feegloo/chat/README.md

 <br>

-PS. at least 2 clients should be connected to make sense of chat.
+PS. at least 2 clients (in seperated terminals) should be connected to make sense of chat.

 #### Alternative: run in one line without downloading source code